 Header: Olympiastadion, in UEFA.com

 Euro 2024 has arrived, and people across Europe can’t help but feel butterflies in their belly.
 With the return of warm weather and a resurge in tourism, Europeans are coming together to share cultures, food, and a love for championship football.
-As we gather to cheer our favourite teams on, it’s easy to forget that these thrilling matches are hosted in massive stadiums capable of accommodating thousands of fans.
+As we gather to cheer our favorite teams on, it’s easy to forget that these thrilling matches are hosted in massive stadiums capable of accommodating thousands of fans.

 Olympiastadion, Berlin